Over-squashing in Spatiotemporal Graph Neural Networks

 \section{Related work}

 The issue of over-squashing in \glspl{gnn} was first highlighted by \citet{alon2021bottleneck}, who showed that \glspl{gnn} struggle to capture long-range dependencies in graphs with structural bottlenecks.
-Building on this, \citet{topping2022understanding} introduced a sensitivity-based framework to identify over-squashing, which was later extended in \citet{di_giovanni2023over, di_giovanni2024how}.
+Building on this, \citet{topping2022understanding} introduced a sensitivity-based framework to identify over-squashing, which was later extended by \citet{di_giovanni2023over, di_giovanni2024how}.
 Two main strategies have emerged to alleviate this problem: graph re-wiring to enhance connectivity \cite{gasteiger2019diffusion, topping2022understanding, karhadkar2023fosr, barbero2024locality}, and architectural modifications to stabilize gradients \cite{chen2020measuring, tortorella2022leave, gravina2023anti, gravina2025oversquashing}.
 Notably, these efforts largely overlook the role of time-evolving node features.
 Similar challenges in modeling long-range dependencies have been studied in temporal architectures like \glspl{rnn}, where vanishing and exploding gradients hinder effective learning \cite{bengio1994learning, pascanu2013difficulty}.
 Solutions include enforcing orthogonality \cite{vorontsov2017orthogonality} or antisymmetry \cite{chang2019antisymmetricrnn} in weight matrices, as well as designing specialized stable architectures~\citep{rusch2021unicornn}.
 Recently, the attention sink effect~\cite{xiao2023efficient} has revealed a bias in Transformers towards early tokens~\citep{wu2025emergence}, with \citet{barbero2024transformers} linking this phenomenon to over-squashing in language models.
-In the spatiotemporal domain, \citet{gao2022equivalence} analyzed the expressive power of \glspl{stgnn}, offering theoretical insights into their ability to distinguish non-isomorphic graphs in both \gls{tas} and \gls{tts} paradigms.
+In the spatiotemporal domain, \citet{gao2022equivalence} analyzed the expressive power of \glspl{stgnn}, showing their capabilities and limits in distinguishing non-isomorphic graphs in both \gls{tas} and \gls{tts} settings, while \citet{gravina2024long} propose a framework tailored to long-range tasks in continuous-time dynamic graphs.
 Yet, to our knowledge, no prior work has directly tackled the problem of spatiotemporal over-squashing in \glspl{stgnn}, where the interaction between spatial and temporal dimensions introduces unique challenges for information propagation.